MIT SMR Connections

-In this Q&A, Rashim Mogha, customer market leader for business and leadership development solutions at Skillsoft, provides an update on professional learning and development (L&D).
+In this Q&A with MIT SMR Connections, Rashim Mogha, customer market leader for business and leadership development solutions at Skillsoft, provides an update on professional learning and development (L&D).
 She shares insights on L&D opportunities and trends, describes the educational needs of today’s millennial employees and business leaders, and discusses COVID-19’s current and future impact on workplace learning.

 This conversation has been edited for clarity, length, and editorial style.

 MIT SMR Connections: According to a recent Gallup poll, only 4 out of 10 employees strongly agree that they have opportunities to learn and grow at work.
 What’s the reason behind the real — or perceived — lack of access to work-based learning?

 Mogha: I believe it’s less a matter of too few learning opportunities and more about people having too little time in their schedules to utilize opportunities.
 I’m based in Silicon Valley, where there’s a huge startup culture; people work 16 to 18 hours a day.
 They can’t carve out time in their schedules to dedicate to learning.
 So for them, most learning is on the job.

 L&D organizations need to start thinking about how to integrate learning into people’s day-to-day jobs and how to make it valuable so that not just individuals, but leadership teams as well, can carve out time for everybody to learn.

 MIT SMR Connections: Millennials — generally defined as people who are now about 25 to 40 years old — consistently rank L&D opportunities as a top career priority.
 What should employers do to meet this population’s needs?